ProAlgos/ProAlgos-Cpp/C++/CONTRIBUTING.md

 1. Under `test`, locate (or create, if it doesn't exist) the directory having the same relative path from `test` as from `include`.
-   For example, if you've created a header file in `include/algorithm/searching/some_dir/`, locate or create the directory `test/algorithm/searching/some_dir`.
+   For example, if you've created a header file in `include/algorithm/searching`, locate (or create) the directory `test/algorithm/searching`.

 1. Create a file with the same name as the corresponding header file for which you are writing tests, except that the extension should be `.cpp`.